penguninn/blog-fe/README.md

 # Pengunin Blog Frontend

-A blog application built with React, TypeScript, and Vite, optimized for production environments.
+A local development React application built with React, TypeScript, and Vite for blog management.

 ## Features